dgaydukov/cert-aws/sa/files/sa.md

     * dx - private connection between on-premise and aws region.
 Use it if you need high bandwidth.
     * vpn - IPSec connection over the Internet between on-premise and vpc.
 It's slower than dx since it use public internet.
 But secure/cheaper & can be setup very quickly.
 You can use vpn above dx, but it's redundant, cause dx is already secured.
 Best practice to configure vpn as failover for dx (in case it failed).
+There are 2 types of DX:
+* dedicated - physical Ethernet connection associated with a single customer, you can create it from console/cli
+* hosted - physical Ethernet connection that an AWS Direct Connect Partner provisions on behalf of a customer, you can create by contacting a partner
+For hosted connection you can create only 1 VIF at a time.
+So if you want to use several VIF (like public & private) you need dedicated connection or several hosted connections.
 LAG (Link Aggregation Groups) - ability to order multiple direct connect ports and manage them as single larger connection.
 LAG connections operate in Active/Active mode.
 There are a few limitations:
 * max number is 4 ports (so you can't create lag with more than 4 DX)
 * port types should be the same, all 1GB, or all 10GB